 If your plant seems to be dying after a cold spell, it’s very likely that it has suffered frost damage.
 Jasmine plants are especially vulnerable to frost that can kill the vines.
-How do you revive a dying jasmine plant and protect your outdoor plants from frost?
+How do you revive a dying jasmine plant and protect your outdoor shrufrom frost?
 Cover the plant with a frost blanket until the weather is warmer.
 It will likely grow again in spring.

 Feed Your Plant